richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#2.md

 * Execute the query (**Cmd-E** / **Ctl-E**)
 * _You may be prompted with a request to install the "SQLite driver".
 Allow it to happen._
-* The result from the qury appears in the bottom "Result" pane.
+* The result from the query appears in the bottom "Result" pane.
   If the Result pane is not visible, choose **Windows -> Result**
 * Edit the query by typing in the window.